Skip to Content

 Simmering turkey meatballs in marinara sauce.

-To cook them in sauce, add marinara sauce to the skillet and simmer the meatballs for 15 minutes.
+To cook them in sauce, add tomato sauce to the skillet and simmer the meatballs for 15 minutes.

 Substitutions and Variations